ikus060/minarca/doc/configuration.md

 ## Configure administrator username and password

-Using configuration file, you may setup a special administrator which cannot be deleted or renamed from the web interface.
+Using a configuration file, you may setup a special administrator which cannot be deleted or renamed from the web interface.
 You may also configure a specific password for this user that cannot be updated from the web interface either.